 4. Whose responsibility is it to undertake Transition to Adulthood planning?
 School or Social Care?

-If a young person has a Statement of SEN or an EHC Plan, the school has a legal responsibility to undertake Transition to Adulthood planning in that young person’s Year 9 Annual Review.
+If a young person has an EHC Plan, the school has a legal responsibility to undertake Transition to Adulthood planning in that young person’s Year 9 Annual Review.
 Although it is the school’s responsibility to initiate this, there may be a number of professionals from relevant teams/organisations present at the meeting to help the young person plan for their future.
 This may include professionals from social care, youth support, NHS and other support services.

 As a parent or carer, you can help your child to prepare for this meeting by thinking about what aspirations they might have for adult life and also the help or support they might need to achieve these aspirations.
 You can also prepare for this meeting by having a look at Suffolk’s Local Offer which could give you some ideas about the support that is available.